Maple House Bakery and Café celebrates its grand opening

 A new café in O'Leary, P.E.I., had its grand opening Friday.

 The Maple House Bakery and Café is run by Community Inclusions, a non-profit organization that works with adults who have intellectual disabilities.

 Maple House works with a dozen clients with intellectual challenges from West Prince.

 Wayne Oulton gets ready for grand opening today Maple House Bakery Cafe, O'Leary <a href="https://twitter.com/hashtag/PEI?src=hash">#PEI</a> .
 Employs adults with intellectual disabilities. <a href="https://t.co/T4tkJPHeWF">pic.twitter.com/T4tkJPHeWF</a>—@BrianHigginsCBC

 The bakery had been around for years, but grew out of its tiny building.

-After renovating the old O'Leary liquor store, the group moved in about six weeks ago.
+After renovating the old O'Leary liquor store, the group moved in earlier this year and added the café.